-Intellectual property protection generally has three dimensions: height, width and length.
+Intellectual property protection generally has three dimensions: length, width, and height.

-"Height" is the standard of novelty required for a work to be protected.
+The "height" is the standard of novelty required for a work to be protected.
 For copyright, the standard of novelty is very low-virtually anything one creates is automatically copyrighted when it is "fixed in tangible form."
-It is important to understand that neither copyright nor patents offer intellectual property rights for ideas.
-Rather, the expression of ideas is subject to copyright.
+It is important to understand that neither copyright or patents offer intellectual property rights for ideas.
+Rather it is the expression of ideas that is subject to copyright.

 One does not have to put a notice of copyright on a work for it to be protected.
 However, doing so confers some legal advantages in case of a subsequent infringement suit.
-The U.S. Copyright Office (2003) publication on Copyright Basics offers a useful introduction to the mechanics of copyright law and practice.
+The U.S. Copyright publication on Copyright Basics offers a useful introduction to the mechanics of copyright law and practice.
+(US Copyright Office [2003].)